js-works/js-reducers/README.md

 [![Coverage status](https://coveralls.io/repos/github/js-works/js-reducers/badge.svg?branch=master)](https://coveralls.io/github/js-works/js-reducers?branch=master)

-A small library to handle state reducers in an opinionated way.
+A small library to when state reducers in an opinionated way.
 This a sister project of [*js-messages*](https://github.com/js-works/js-messages).
 In combination they provide a more concise way for application that base on [*Redux*](https://redux.js.org).